Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 - Discuss team member requests to be nominated, providing effective feedback and support as required.

-- Discuss nominations with the Head of School or Director to confirm that the request is supported.
+- Discuss nominations with the Head of School or Director to establish whether the request is supported.

 - Complete the two evidence-based questions for line managers.